zaratec/miniCTF-platform/problems/minictf/bagel-shop/README.md

 Teach students about blind SQL injection.

+## Notes

+* Was pretty easy to figure out it was an SQL injection
+* Hardest part was probably writing the Python script

+## Guidance

+* Make sure students are aware what the SQL query looks like (via `search.php` source)
+* Slides are helpful for understanding how to craft the query
+* Give an example template for Python requests

 ## Solution

 The website features a search box where users can enter the name of a bagel type